This section describes using

 @@ instead of

 @.
-For instance to run tests only from the current directory:
+For instance, to run tests only from the current directory, use:

 dune build @@runtest

-Note that it’s currently not possible to build a target directly if that target
+Please note: it’s not currently possible to build a target directly if that target

 lives in a directory that starts with the